 Do you love the look of a real Christmas tree?

 If so, have you considered hiring a tree for the season?
-There are businesses that replant the tree for the rest of the year, ready to adorn your home once again next year.
+There are businesses (like Rental Claus, who operate from the Cotswolds) that replant the tree for the rest of the year, ready to adorn your home once again next year.
 It is one of the kindest things you can do for the planet.